 Where Should Gutters Drain to?

 Stormwater should drain away from your home.
-With the help of the above gutter draining ideas, gutters can direct rainwater to the depths of your lawn.
+With the help of the above gutter draining ideas, gutters can direct rainwater to the depths of your lawn, which is particularly beneficial if you practice organic lawn care.
 Gutters and a well-designed yard should also allow water to transfer to a sewer system, preventing any potential flooding caused by heavy rain.

 Who Are These Gutter Drainage Ideas Aimed At?